parcel-bundler/source-map/README.md

 To create a sourcemap from an existing sourcemap you have to ensure it is a JS Object first by asking for the object version from whichever transpiler you're running or by parsing the serialised map using `JSON.parse` or any other JSON parser.

-After this you can call the function `addRawMappings(map, lineOffset, columnOffset)` this function takes in the parameters `map`, `lineOffset` and `columnOffset`.
+After this you can call the function `addVLQMap(map, lineOffset, columnOffset)` this function takes in the parameters `map`, `lineOffset` and `columnOffset`.
 The map argument corresponds to the sourcemap object.
 The line and column offset are optional parameters used for offsetting the generated line and column. (this can be used when post-processing or wrapping the code linked to the sourcemap, in Parcel this is used when combining maps).

 Example: